aaronlimck/APADS/README.md

 To overcome the challenges posed by manual appraisal processes, our capstone project introduces a comprehensive digital solution.
 Leveraging modern technologies and best practices, we aim to create a robust digital platform that automates and streamlines appraisal workflows.

-### Digitalization and Automation

-The heart of our solution lies in the complete digitalization of the appraisal process.
-From submission to analysis, the platform will automate routine tasks, reducing manual effort and minimizing the risk of errors.

 ### Value Addition: Generative AI for Appraisal Forms

 As a unique value proposition, our platform incorporates generative AI to dynamically create appraisal forms.
 This feature allows users to choose from different creation methods: